WHAT WE DO

 Collective liberation

-• Our ultimate vision is for collective liberation: a world in which everybody is able to flourish, along with the rest of the natural world.
+Our ultimate vision is for collective liberation: a world in which everybody is able to flourish, along with the rest of the natural world.
+We contribute to this vision holding spaces that centre joy, healing and solidarity.

 Collective care

-• We seek to share ways of knowing and being that we have inherited from our ancestors.
+We dream of spaces of restoration, accountability, and transformative justice.
+We seek to share ways of knowing and being that we have inherited from our ancestors.

 Uplifting a diverse community of Black activists

-• We dream of a rich diversity of Black activists being uplifted and celebrated in liberatory spaces, in which those at the margins of our community are centred for the benefit and liberation of all.
+We dream of a rich diversity of Black activists being uplifted and celebrated in liberatory spaces, in which those at the margins of our community are centred for the benefit and liberation of all.

 “If you have come because your liberation is bound up with mine, then let us work together.”